MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 ::: moniker range="tfs-2015"

 **TFS 2015.1**
 In this example two new states are added, **Triaged** for bug, and **Investigate** for user story.
 Each state is mapped to an existing or new column.
-Once mapped, the Kanban board displays the work items assigned to these states.
+After the states are mapped, the Kanban board displays the work items assigned to these states.

 <img src="media/add-columns-custom-states-mapping.png" alt="Kanban board settings, Columns" />